GNOME/gtk/docs/CODING-STYLE.md

 ```

 You should use the `G_DECLARE_DERIVABLE_TYPE()` and `G_DECLARE_FINAL_TYPE()`
 macros in newly written headers.
+There is also a `GDK_DECLARE_INTERNAL_TYPE()`
+for declaring types that can be derived inside GTK, but not in 3rd party code.

 Inside your source file, always use the `G_DEFINE_TYPE()`,
 `G_DEFINE_TYPE_WITH_PRIVATE()`, and `G_DEFINE_TYPE_WITH_CODE()` macros, or their